-(F) REPORT.-The Secretary shall submit a report on the results of the demonstration projects funded under this paragraph to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.
+(F) REPORT.-The Secretary shall submit a report on the results of the demonstration projects funded under this paragraph to the Committee on

+Banking, Housing, and Urban Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.

-(b) GOVERNMENT'S SHARE.--When there would be a clear and direct financial benefit to an entity under a grant, contract, cooperative agreement, or other agreement under subsection (a) or section 5312, the Secretary shall establish a United States Government share consistent with the benefit.
+(b) GOVERNMENT'S SHARE.--When there would be a clear and direct financial benefit to an entity under a grant or contract financed under subsection (a) of this section, , contract, cooperative agreement, or other agreement under subsection (a) or section 5312, the Secretary shall establish a United States Government share consistent with the benefit.